FALL 2018 ENROLLMENT 1124

 WSC's early entry program allows high school sophomores, juniors and seniors opportunities to take college-level courses and receive both college and high school credit at a reduced tuition rate.

 The WSC Foundation provides over $2 million in scholarships each year.
-Local Williams County and Regional County HS graduates can take advantage of our tuition and fee scholarships, covering up to 16 credit hours per semester after eligibility requirements are met.
-Regional Counties currently include Burke, Daniels, Divide, McKenzie, Mountrail, Richland, Roosevelt, Sheridan or Valley County (For more information and terms and conditions visit willistonstate.edu/foundation.
+Local Williams County, Regional County, and North/South Western ND and North/South Eastern MT HS graduates can take advantage of our free tuition and fee scholarships, covering up to 16 credit hours per semester after eligibility requirements are met (For more information and terms and conditions visit willistonstate.edu/foundation).
 In addition to the tuition and fee scholarships, WSC also offers many program specific, housing and athletic scholarships.
 Freshman and sophomore scholarship applicants are considered equally and must be enrolled full-time.
-Students may apply online at or contact the financial aid office for assistance.
+Students may apply online starting in January or contact the financial aid office for assistance.

 |FAFSA April 15|